min2ha/ukwa-site/content/target/48947/index.en.md

   "subject": "Political Action and Communication"
 }

-# No Hate, No Fear.
-Stop Trump's Ban on Muslims and Refugees on Facebook

 Emergency protest called in solidarity with everyone in the U.S. who is opposing Donald Trump's executive order which targets Muslims and refugees.
 Monday, January 30 2017 at 5 PM.